PennyLaneAI/pennylane/doc/development/plugins.rst

   * ``'tensor_observables'`` (*bool*): ``True`` if the device supports measuring tensor products of observables, ``False`` otherwise.

-For a better idea of how to best implement :attr:`.Device.operations` and :attr:`.Device.observables`, refer to the two reference plugins.

 .. note::

     When writing a plugin device for PennyLane, make sure that your plugin